gmetais/travis-yellowlabtools/README.md

 [YellowLabTools](http://yellowlab.tools) is an audit tool that loads a page in PhantomJS and detects front-end **bad practices** and **performance issues**.

+## First, do you know Yellow Lab Tools ?

+Use it with on the web instance ([YellowLabTools](http://yellowlab.tools)) before running this automated version!

 ## How to

 1. Log into GitHub and click the **Fork** button.